carlos-afonso/measles/index.md

 ## Notes

-This webpage is for information purposes only, it is not for medical advice.
+This webpage is for information purposes only, it is **not** for medical advice.

 This webpage is a work in progress:
-* The current visualizations will be updated whenever the corresponding data is updated.
+* The current visualizations will be updated whenever the corresponding data sources are updated.
-* Additional locations/visualizations will be added soon.
+* Additional locations / visualizations will be added soon.

 Data sources used:
 * [NYC Health Measles webpage](https://www1.nyc.gov/site/doh/health/health-topics/measles.page){:target="&#95;blank" rel="noopener"}